 Key Takeaways

-Green Party leader Zack Polanski has apologized for potentially failing to pay council tax while living on a houseboat in London.
-He acknowledged residing on the boat until recently and may owe back taxes.
-The Green Party described the situation as an unintentional mistake and stated that Polanski had taken steps to rectify any potential tax owed.
+Green Party leader Zack Polanski apologized for potentially failing to pay council tax while living on a houseboat in London.
+He also admitted he did not vote in local elections due to registration issues.
+The Green Party called it an unintentional mistake and said Polanski is taking steps to rectify the situation.

 The issue arose after reports questioned whether the houseboat, moored at a marina in Hackney, was his primary residence.
 Tax lawyer Dan Neidle, who has investigated the tax affairs of several politicians, noted that if the boat was indeed Polanski's main residence, he and his partner should have paid council tax there.